mattmcnabb/mattmcnabb.github.io/_posts/2016-07-18-Powershell-5-PSCredential.md

 }
 {% endhighlight %}

 You can read about how this attribute works [here][CredAttrExplain].
-Also, for further reading, here is the article on the [ArgumentTransformationAttribute class][ArgTransform], which is inherited by the CredentialAttribute class.
 When you use this attribute your credential parameter will happily accept either credential object or a string username, in which case you'll be prompted to enter the password:

 ![][PopUp]

 ### PowerShell 5.0

-So I attempted to demonstrate this approach in my demo and found that when I ran Test-PSCredential I didn't receive an error - it behaved exactly the same way as using CredentialAttribute()!
-It seems that the PSCredential class has gotten a bit of an upgrade in PowerShell 5.0.
+So I attempted to demonstrate this approach in my demo and found that when I ran `Test-PSCredential` I didn't receive an error - it behaved exactly the same way as using `CredentialAttribute()`!
+It seems that the `PSCredential` class has gotten a bit of an upgrade in PowerShell 5.0.
 Let's check it out:

 ``` Console
 Trace-Command -Expression {Test-PSCredential -Credential matt} -Name ParameterBinding -PSHost